It started with Ben.

 He had an idea to list Five Reasons Not to be Scared of the Monsters Under Your Bed.
 It was an article to be released on a Friday when REO was just a few weeks old.
 And it was quite hilarious.

 Then, Amy had the idea to try to do something similar the next Friday and thought it would great to keep it going.
 She told Phill, Phill told it to us and we loved it.
 And out of this, the REO Friday Five was born.
 We have tried every week on Friday the last two years to publish a list of five entries that have something in common.
-Some have been funny.
-Some have been deeply theological.
+Some have been funny, some deeply theological.
 Some have been sports-related.
 They all have been an expression of the DNA of Rambling Ever On.
 A few times we came up short (here, here, and here if you are curious) of a weekly Friday Five, but 97% of the time we have succeeded.